B71 Sandoy: Faroese Champions (1986–1989)

 Nothing really spectacular happened until B71 became 3. division champions in 1986.
 Two years later, in 1988, they won the 2. division and then, remarkably, they became 1. division champions in 1989, without losing a single game that year.
 When all was said and done, B71 ended up with a resounding 31-point tally, as opposed to a more modest 22 points by runners-up HB, who, coincidentally, were pummeled 6–2 in the final match of the season against none other than, B71.

 B71's success has, in later years, been attributed largely to the successful blend of a Polish influence, consisting of coach Jan Kaczynski, robust midfielder, turned coach, Piotr Krakowski, goalkeeper Waldemar Nowicki, and uniquely solid local players, including, Eli Hentze, Ib Mohr Olsen, Páll á Reynatúgvu, Torbjørn Jensen, brothers Róin and Jóan Petur Clementsen, and many more.

 B71 also reached the final of the Faroese Cup in 1989.
 The initial match resulted in a 1–1 draw, but they ended up losing 2–0 after the replay.

 In the space of 3–4 years B71 had gone from being an obscure 3. division side, to Faroese 1. division champions.

 Relegation shocker (1990)

-For some reason or another, B71 were unable to defend their title the following year.
+B71 were unable to defend their title the following year.
 Instead, everything ended in catastrophe.
 Rather than posing a title challenge, B71 were relegated, forced to spend at least a year in the second-best division.

-The shame would, however, be short-lived, since B71 immediately bounced back and were promoted the very next year.
+But B71 were promoted the next year.